celaut-project/celaut-architecture/README.md

 ## Following Nature's Footsteps in Digital Ecosystems

-Imagine *Cel-aut* as a digital ecosystem, mirroring the dynamics of a biological ecosystem found in nature.
+Imagine *Celaut* as a digital ecosystem, mirroring the dynamics of a biological ecosystem found in nature.
 In this analogy:

-1. Nodes as Organisms: Nodes within *Cel-aut* can be likened to organisms in a natural ecosystem.
+1. Nodes as Organisms: Nodes within *Celaut* can be likened to organisms in a natural ecosystem.
 Each node represents a distinct entity with its own capabilities and functions, akin to different species occupying various niches in the environment.
 These nodes interact with each other, forming a network akin to the interconnected web of life found in ecosystems.

-2. Services as Biological Functions: Services within *Cel-aut* are analogous to biological functions or processes found in organisms.
+2. Services as Biological Functions: Services within *Celaut* are analogous to biological functions or processes found in organisms.
 Each service performs a specific task, similar to how organs in living organisms carry out specialized functions.
 Just as organs work together harmoniously to sustain life, services collaborate within nodes to fulfill diverse computational needs.

-3. Decentralization as Diversity: The decentralization principle of *Cel-aut* can be equated with biodiversity in natural ecosystems.
+3. Decentralization as Diversity: The decentralization principle of *Celaut* can be equated with biodiversity in natural ecosystems.
 In nature, biodiversity ensures resilience and adaptability, as diverse species contribute to ecosystem stability and functionality.
-Similarly, decentralization in *Cel-aut* mitigates risks associated with single points of failure and enhances the system's ability to adapt to changing conditions.
+Similarly, decentralization in *Celaut* mitigates risks associated with single points of failure and enhances the system's ability to adapt to changing conditions.

-4. Efficiency as Energy Optimization: Efficiency in *Cel-aut* mirrors the energy optimization observed in natural systems.
+4. Efficiency as Energy Optimization: Efficiency in *Celaut* mirrors the energy optimization observed in natural systems.
 In biological ecosystems, energy flows through food webs, with organisms optimizing energy expenditure to maximize survival and reproduction.
-Likewise, *Cel-aut* optimizes computational resources, distributing tasks across nodes to minimize latency and resource wastage.
+Likewise, *Celaut* optimizes computational resources, distributing tasks across nodes to minimize latency and resource wastage.

-5. Simplicity and Determinism as Natural Laws: The principles of simplicity and determinism in *Cel-aut* resonate with the underlying laws governing natural systems.
-Just as physical laws dictate the behavior of matter and energy in the universe, *Cel-aut*'s simple rules govern the interactions between nodes and services.
+5. Simplicity and Determinism as Natural Laws: The principles of simplicity and determinism in *Celaut* resonate with the underlying laws governing natural systems.
+Just as physical laws dictate the behavior of matter and energy in the universe, *Celaut*'s simple rules govern the interactions between nodes and services.
 This deterministic framework ensures consistency and predictability, analogous to the predictability of natural phenomena governed by fundamental laws.

 <br>

 ## Trust systems

-In *Cel-aut*, the different parts of the system, nodes and services, do not trust each other, therefore it is a trustless system.
+In *Celaut*, the different parts of the system, nodes and services, do not trust each other, therefore it is a trustless system.
 This is why it is unlikely that a node will execute services for free, or that a service will not work without making a payment in a contract and receiving proof of it (although obviously they can do it if they want, in the case of services it is economically feasible because they have a marginal cost of zero).
 <br>However, to allow interaction between these parts without trust between them, contracts, social contracts (in a society of nodes and services), are needed to transmit value and assign reputation to each part.
 Therefore, we have two types of systems (from a relatively abstract point of view): payment systems and reputation systems.

 > A possible strategy for a node is to offer the execution of services without exchanging value at the beginning, to increase its reputation and, when it has reputation from others, start to increase its cost.